Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 In 2009, Bitcoin was launched by Satoshi Nakamoto, which demonstrated for the first time that a digital currency could be operated on a fully decentralised, secure network using a Proof of Work consensus algorithm.
 The ability to prevent "double spending" using a purely decentralised, online method was a revelation that hinted at the possibility of entire economic systems migrating to the Internet.

-In 2015, Ethereum was launched, which extended the concept of the Bitcoin network with a decentralised virtual machine (EVM) capable of executing Turing-complete smart contracts with a global state machine.
-This enabled a wave of innovations such as tokenisation of assets, and the first attempts at Decentralised Autonomous Organisations.
+In 2015, Ethereum was launched, which build upon the ideas of Bitcoin but added a decentralised virtual machine (EVM) capable of executing Turing-complete smart contracts with a global state machine.
+This enabled a wave of innovations such as tokenisation of assets with smart contracts, and the first attempts at Decentralised Autonomous Organisations.

 These innovations paved the way for significant experimentation in the space of digital currencies, tokenisation and cryptoeconomics.
 The space has attracted massive investment and seen vigorous innovation in recent years, hinting at the enormous opportunities presented by digital value exchange.